gyorilab/pybiopax/README.md

 Funding
 -------
-The development of PyBioPAX is funded under the DARPA Communicating with Computers program (ARO grant W911NF-15-1-0544).
+Development of this software was supported by the Defense Advanced Research Projects Agency under award W911NF-15-1-0544 and the National Cancer Institute under award U54-CA225088.